-In order to reduce the computational demands of decision-making, only \SI{50}{\meter} of road in front of the \av{} and \SI{50}{\meter} behind are modeled.
+Because vehicles far from the ego are less relevant, the scene is limited to \SI{50}{\meter} in front of and behind the \av{} vehicle.
 Thus, a model for vehicle entry into this section is needed.
 If there are fewer than $N_\text{max}$ vehicles on the road, a new vehicle is generated.
-First, a behavior for the new vehicle is drawn from $\Beh$, and the initial speed is set to $\dot{x}_0 + \sigma_\text{vel} w_0$, where $\dot{x}_0$ is the desired speed from the behavior model and $w_0$ is a zero-mean, unit-variance, normally distributed random variable that is independent for each car.
+First, a behavior for the new vehicle is drawn from $\Beh$ with initial speed $\dot{x}_0 + \sigma_\text{vel} w_0$, where $\dot{x}_0$ is the desired speed from the behavior model and $w_0$ is a zero-mean, unit-variance, Gaussian random variable independent for each car.
 If this speed is greater than the \av{}'s speed, the new vehicle will appear at the back of the road section; if it is less, it will appear at the front.
 For each lane, $g^*$ is calculated, either for the new vehicle if the appearance is at the back or for the nearest following vehicle if the appearance is at the front.
-The new vehicle appears in the lane where the clearance to the nearest car is greatest.
+The new vehicle appears in the lane with the largest clearance.
 If no clearance is greater than $g^*$, the new vehicle does not appear.
 Once the \av{} reaches the target lane ($y = y_\text{target}$) or passes the distance limit ($x \geq L$), the problem terminates.

 Throughout this paper, the behavior described so far will be denoted compactly by the state transition function